XPBytes/old.xpbytes.com/src/articles/writing-an-analyzer-typescript.md

 The contents of this article, in a different format, is being used to automatically approve the `gigasecond` exercise, given that the student has provided an exact _variation_ of the optimal solution.
-There is enough surface to hook into the findings of the analyzer to provide meaningfull commentary, should the student not have provided an optimal solution.
+There is enough surface to hook into the findings of the analyzer to provide meaningful commentary, should the student not have provided an optimal solution.

 ![Photo of Erasmusbrug, Rotterdam, The Netherlands, displaying gray concrete bridge near buildings.](../images/articles/writing-an-analyzer-typescript/outro.jpg "Photo by Miles Vanderlooven (https://unsplash.com/@mylesuk) on Unsplash (https://unsplash.com/)")